mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-10.md

 restic snapshots
 ```

 **What this code does:** The first command loads the backup settings from `.env`.
-The script then runs the backup job, the exit code confirms success or failure, and the final command verifies a snapshot was created.
+The script then runs the backup job, checks the exit code for success or failure, and verifies that a snapshot was created.

 <img width="1629" height="429" alt="image" src="https://github.com/user-attachments/assets/4d84ad77-1467-44f5-b131-bd8f217fc428" />